SCCWRP/CABW2018_R_training/index.md

 ## Software requirements

 Please bring a laptop with the latest version of RStudio and R installed.
 Download the compressed [data](https://SCCWRP.github.io/CABW2018_R_training/data/datazip.zip) folder and make sure it is accessible on your computer.
 The [setup instructions](setup.html) will guide you through the rest of the process.
 Take note of the required R packages that you must also download and install.
 Please contact the instructors with any questions or issues related to setup.
+If for whatever reason you can't get RStudio installed with the right packages, click on this [link](http://www.fawda123.com/rstudio/) to use R from one of our servers.
+We will provide you with a login the day of the workshop.
+These are limited so this is not the preferred option.

 ## Source content